 The sources of information about Caleb Lamson II are the books From Slate to Marble: Gravestone Carving Traditions in Eastern Massachusetts Volumes I and II by James Blachowicz.
 Both volumes are available at http://graverpress.com and are absolutely essential for anyone interested in the history of New England’s cemeteries.

-Caleb Lamson II was a third generation member of the Lamson family, a dynasty in New England gravestone carving.
+Caleb Lamson II was a fourth generation member of the Lamson family, a dynasty in New England gravestone carving.
 The patriarch, Joseph Lamson, started carving in the late 1670s, and his descendants carried on the family trade into the 1820s.
 Joseph popularized many of the common gravestone symbols of his time, and his children and grandchildren adapted to the changing tastes of their times.
 Caleb II, born in 1760, began his apprenticeship with his father and uncle when he was 14 or 15 years old and carved almost up to his death in 1824.

 Blachowicz credits Caleb Lamson II with carving the tympanums (the top part of the stone which features the main image) of over 400 gravestones, and providing the inscriptions for more than 300 additional stones by other carvers.
 He attributes the following stones in RMBG to Lamson: Sally Cheever (1790), Sarah Payson (1791), Mary Butman (1792), Samuel Pratt, Jr. (1797), Abigail Eustis (1798), James Tuksbury (1799), Moses Collins (1810), Aaron Floyd (1817), and Nancy and George Floyd (1817).